-The number of trucks affected by an FMSIB improvement can be simply measured and reported as the volume of trucks using the sections of roadway improved by the FMSIB.
-The number of trucks that use a road improved as part of an FMSIB project is the number of trucks assumed to directly benefit from those projects.
+The number of trucks affected by a freight-mobility improvement can be simply measured and reported as the volume of trucks using the improved sections of roadway.
+The number of trucks that use a road improved as part of a freight mobility project is the number of trucks assumed to directly benefit from those projects.
 Measuring the volume of trucks before the improvement indicates use before the improvement.
 Measuring again after the improvement has been completed describes "current" use.

 However, it is not acceptable to simply subtract the "before" volume from the "after" volume and assume that the difference in volumes is caused by the improvement.
-In part this is because changes in the economy can easily cause freight volume changes, which could overwhelm any changes caused by the FMSIB improvement.
+In part this is because changes in the economy can easily cause freight volume changes, which could overwhelm any changes caused by the improvement.
 This can be seen by looking at truck volume measurements recorded by WSDOT on SR 167 in southern King County.
 Figure 11 shows that combination truck volumes routinely vary by more than 30 percent on SR 167 during the course of a year.
 These changes in truck volumes are caused in large part by changes in the business cycle.
 For the example shown in Figure 1, SR 167 is heavily influenced by the delivery of goods to the Puget Sound region.
-Truck freight movements routinely increase in the summer and early fall
+Truck freight movements routinely increase in the summer and early fall as inventories increase before the Christmas shopping season.
+(This causes the seasonal factor to be low.)
+By late fall, these goods have all been delivered, and trucking volumes drop significantly.
+(This causes the seasonal factor in Figure 1 to spike in January.)